freegeek-pdx/mkuser/README.md

 ## 🖼 PICTURE OPTIONS

-#### `--picture, --photo, --pic, -P` < *existing path* >
+#### `--picture, --photo, --pic, -P` < *existing path* || *default picture filename* >

-> Must be a path to an existing image file that is 1 MB or under, or the be filename of one of the default user pictures located within the "/Library/User Pictures/" folder (with or without the file extension, such as "Earth" or "Penguin.tif").<br/>
+> Must be a path to an existing image file that is 1 MB or under, or be the filename of one of the default user pictures located within the "/Library/User Pictures/" folder (with or without the file extension, such as "Earth" or "Penguin.tif").<br/>
-> When outputting a user creation package (with the `--package` option), the specified picture file will be copied into the user creation package.<br/>
+> When outputting a user creation package (with the `--package` option), the specified picture file will be included in the user creation package.<br/>
 > If omitted, a random default user picture will be assigned.

 <br/>

 #### `--no-picture, --no-photo, --no-pic` < *no parameter* >

-> Include this option with no parameter to not set any picture instead of a random default user picture (like when excluding the `--picture` option).<br/>
+> Include this option with no parameter to not set any picture instead of a random default user picture (like when the `--picture` option is omitted).<br/>
 > When no picture is set, a grey head and shoulders silhouette icon is used.

 <br/>